 Note as well that it is a poetic cliche that libraries, and in particular mathematics libraries, are places where we converse (!) with past minds.
 The implication is that the contents of all the mathematics textbooks in those libraries is part of a conversation; i.e., an exercise in human language.
 Indeed, historically, mathematics textbooks and papers developed from written correspondence, i.e., from exercises in human language.

 So, the form of human mathematics, and of our SAM more generally, just happens to exactly coincide with the form of inter-human communication.
+So the answer to question (8) is `yes'.

 Some writers have pointed this out before, that human language’s design matches that of formal logic and Turing machine theory~\cite{barrow1999impossibility}.
 They have taken this as a wonderful stroke of fortune, that we just so happen have a cognitive prosthesis --- human language --- that is capable of capturing formal logic.
 After all --- they presume --- this means we are capable of capturing all the laws of the physical universe.